CloudLabsAI-Azure/apim-lab/apim-lab/gs/gs.md

    ![08](media/exp-lab-res-0109.png)

-  > You will see the DeploymentID value on **Environment Details** tab, use it wherever you see SUFFIX or DeploymentID in lab steps.

 ## Utilizing the Split Window Feature

 For convenience, you can open the lab guide in a separate window by selecting the **Split Window** button from the Top right corner.